evodify/evodify.github.io/_posts/2019-04-18-rna-seq-star-snakemake.md

 --readFilesCommand zcat  \
 --outSAMtype BAM Unsorted
 ```
 Again, most of the options are self-explanatory. `--readFilesCommand zcat` is needed to extract *gz* compressed reads. `--outSAMtype` will output an unsorted BAM instead of a default SAM.
 This saves disk space.
-If you have your sample sequences in several lanes, you can list these files with comma separation in `--readFilesIn`.
+If you have your sample sequences in several lanes, you can list these files with comma separation in `--readFilesIn` as I did above.

-This command will produce several output files, among which we are mostly interested in the splice junction information file `SJ.out.tab`, which will be used in the next step.
+This command will produce several output files, among which we are mostly interested in the splice junction information file `SJ.out.tab` that will be used in the next step.
 So.
-I discard the alignment because it takes disk space.
+I discard the alignment BAM file because it takes too much disk space.

 ```bash
 rm Sample1_pass1/Aligned.out.bam